Nevenall/foundry-escape-window/README.md

 # Escape Window

-A simple module for FoundryVTT prevent the Escape key from closing all open windows.
+A simple module for FoundryVTT to prevent the Escape key from closing all open windows.

 ## Options